-Funeral Parade of Roses is a psychedelic mindfuck of a film made about people who are transgender, for want of a better term.
+Funeral Parade of Roses is a psychedelic mindfuck of a film made about people who are transgender, for lack of a better term.
 It’s a bizarre mixture of documentary, ‘60s underground culture in Tokyo.
 There is a pop art feel with comic book speech balloons on screen—very much of its time in one way but ahead of its time in others.
 The closest comparison in the rest would be perhaps Daisies which has a similar anarchic approach to filmmaking.

 It’s an interesting window into a scene that I don’t know much about or even probably most of Japanese society does.
 There are aspects of the Greek myth of Oedipus as well.
 It follows a character called Eddie who works in the Genet Bar.
 There are interviews and also straightforward film sequences, but then there are also sped-up scenes that Kubrick ripped off for Clockwork Orange—he has cited this film as the main visual influence, and when you see it, you’ll quickly spot the similarities between the two.
 There is also use of electronic Beethoven on the soundtrack, William Klein, a bit of Pasolini (a reference acknowledged in the film when a poster appears on screen), nods to the French New Wave, and even horror movie elements with scenes of extreme violence.